 Regulations and Guidelines

-Legal conformity checks that the PPE is compliant with legal requirements and is thus serviced by functional standards.
+Legal conformity checks that the PPE complies with legal requirements and is thus serviced by functional standards.
 The following guidelines are critical:

 -